 Christmas Tree Idea #2: Place live flowers at the base of your tree and coordinate the color with your ornaments.

-Still, for ornamentation, nothing beats the traditional red.
+If you’re a true traditionalist, however, it’s usually all about red.
 Below is a tree featuring a spectacular array of red and silver ornaments.
 The white cyclamen at its base make the tree ‘pop.’

 Christmas Tree Idea #3: Use long, dangling ornaments to make your tree appear taller.